mvadari/xrpl-docs/Atomic.md

 ### A.6: Can another account sign/pay for the outer transaction if they don't have any of the inner transactions?

 If there are multiple parties in the inner transactions, yes.
-Otherwise, no. This is because in a single party `Atomic` transaction, the inner transaction's signoff is provided by the normal transaction signing fields (`SigningPubKey` and `TxnSignature`).
+Otherwise, no. This is because in a single party `Batch` transaction, the inner transaction's signoff is provided by the normal transaction signing fields (`SigningPubKey` and `TxnSignature`).

 ### A.7: How is the `UNTILFAILURE` mode any different than existing behavior with sequence numbers?

-Right now, if you submit a series of transactions with consecutive sequence numbers without the use of tickets or `Atomic`, then if one fails in the middle, all subsequent transactions will also fail due to incorrect sequence numbers (since the one that failed would have the next sequence numbers).
+Right now, if you submit a series of transactions with consecutive sequence numbers without the use of tickets or `Batch`, then if one fails in the middle, all subsequent transactions will also fail due to incorrect sequence numbers (since the one that failed would have the next sequence numbers).

 The difference between the `UNTILFAILURE` mode and this existing behavior is that right now, the subsequent transactions will only fail with a non-`tec` error code.
 If the failed transaction receives an error code starting with `tec`, then a fee is claimed and a sequence number is consumed, and the subsequent transactions will still be processed as usual.